MileHacker Logo

 Group Logistics & Accessibility

 For groups, book accommodation and popular restaurants well in advance to find availability.
-Public transport passes have value for groups moving around the city.
-Sweden generally has good accessibility.
-However, plan routes carefully for mobility challenges, especially in older areas with cobblestones.
+Public transport passes have value for groups navigating the city.
+Sweden generally has a good accessibility.
+However, map out routes with care for mobility challenges, especially in older areas with cobblestones.
 Contact attractions directly for specific accessibility information before your visit for a hassle-free experience.